Conversion Optimization

 AI doesn’t just chart this; it acts on it.
 It can draft campaigns, time them, and target them based on when customers are most likely to buy.
 Not when you want them to, but when data proves they’re ready.

-• Create clearance or bundle emails to liquidate leftover stock
+• Send clearance or bundle emails to help move any remaining stock.

-• Introduce the next rising product as a natural follow-up (“If you liked this, you’ll love what’s coming”)
+• Introduce the next rising or complementary product as a natural next step, with messaging like “If you liked this, you’ll love what’s coming.”

 Why this matters to eCommerce stores: